leaguecn/joplin-arm64-build/README.md

 Then, one day, i wanna make some note for my searching result, testing on some open sources softwares.
 But there are a few builts for arm64 devices.
 Joplin is one of pretty beautiful softwares.
 Yep, that time i cannot find any built for my PI400.
 So i tried to build one for my arm64 device.
 After a long building time went away, including my spare time and break time.
 Different building methods, searching from internet, had been tried.
 Finally, i made it, suffering lack of the npm dependencies. p.s. the packages were build on ubuntu18 deploy on my oneplus7 via [Linux Deploy](https://github.com/meefik/linuxdeploy) app

+## AI chat features

+After version v3.7, the joplin support the ai chat, you can use some ai model internally via AI module.
+So how to get AI api and configure with it?
+Just as following step like me going:

++ Registe one AI api account

++ Configure in "tools-options-AI" of menu bar

 ## Build file links
 + [Joplin-arm64.dep](https://cumteducn-my.sharepoint.com/:u:/g/personal/liguinan_cumt_edu_cn/ETOpehbT4mVImciGQwBHmuABS2ENoB-XxHEXFckfMiN8Lw?e=elWzxW)
 + [Joplin-arm64.AppImage](https://cumteducn-my.sharepoint.com/:u:/g/personal/liguinan_cumt_edu_cn/EfGOAO6y6KdLoDilM1upJRkBfAxjFR9lorGF5pB7iFLiCQ?e=Odtpxv)